-The batteries are produced by LG Chem, whereby the company said in a statement that the exact cause of the fire had not yet been determined.
+The batteries are produced by LG Chem, whereby the company said that the exact cause of the fire had not yet been determined.
 The South Korean battery-making giant said that a reenacted experiment already carried out in cooperation with Hyundai had not let to a fire.
-The company said the fires could not be attributed to faulty battery cells but said that it would actively participate in a future investigation with Hyundai to identify the cause of the problem.
+The company said the fires could not be attributed to faulty battery cells.
+Still, it said that it would actively participate in a future investigation with Hyundai to identify the cause of the problem.

 Update 12 October 2020: As the South Korean Yonhap News Agency (YNA) reported over the weekend citing industry circles, Hyundai has now decided to recall all Kona Electric that were voluntarily sold overseas.
 According to the YNA report, this now affects around 77,000 Kona Electric units built between September 2017 and March 2020.

-In the USA, Hyundai Motor America has probably already submitted a recall plan to the National Highway Traffic Safety Administration (NHTSA).
+Hyundai Motor America has probably already submitted a recall plan to the National Highway Traffic Safety Administration (NHTSA) in the USA.
 It is not yet clear whether a similar step is being taken in Europe.
-The plan will affect 11,000 vehicles in North America and more than 37,000 vehicles in Europe, as well as 3,000 Kona Electric vehicles in other countries.
+The plan will affect 11,000 vehicles in North America and more than 37,000 vehicles in Europe and 3,000 Kona Electric vehicles in other countries.
 Regarding the scope of the recall, YNA merely states that Hyundai will probably offer “similar services” overseas, i.e. the software update of the battery management system announced in South Korea and if there are signs of damage, the replacement of the battery.